 - Minimize student debt.

-Every job has sources of stress.
+You can't fully escape stress when on the job.
 HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry avoid some of the most common sources of work-related stress.
+The proper experience and tools can help address any concerns.
+In addition, paid training and a consistent schedule help HVAC professionals avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are both common during HVAC work.
-Accessing and servicing large equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 While a recession can affect any industry, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in more places than other industries.
+Repairs and installation will always be needed, which means professionals in HVAC can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-Newer models of heating and cooling systems use less energy or generate it from renewable sources such as solar and wind.
-Greener HVAC equipment will continue to expand, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+The newest models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
 Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to help you better serve customers.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While some math is involved, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
 A community college is usually around $5,000 annually.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

-A typical workday may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you may have more of a set schedule for regular business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.

-Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
-For roles assisting customers, strong customer service skills are always a positive.
+Like we mentioned earlier, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always useful.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
+Higher earners usually make around $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
 HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary